Automorphisms of the 3-sphere that preserve spatial graphs and handlebody-knots

 \subsection{Goeritz group of the trivial handlebody-knot of genus two}

-Let $V \subset S^3$ be the trivial handlebody-knot of genus $g$.
-Then the group $\MCG_+(S^3, V)$ is called {\it Goeritz group} of genus $g$.
-It was shown by Goeritz \cite{Goe33} in 1933 that $\MCG_+(S^3, V)$ is finitely generated in the case of $g=2$.
-Scharlemann \cite{Sch04} gave a modern and concise proof of this result, and Akbas \cite{Akb08} and Cho \cite{Cho08} independently gave a finite presentation of $\MCG_+(S^3, V)$.
-We put these results together in the following theorem. \begin{theorem}[\cite{Goe33, Sch04, Akb08, Cho08}] In the case where $V$ is the trivial handlebody-knot of genus two, The mapping class group $\MCG_+(S^3, V)$ is finitely presented. \end{theorem} As was mentioned in Introduction, however, the existence of such generating sets still remains unknown in the case of arbitrary genus.
+Let $(S^3, V)$ be the trivial handlebody-knot of genus $g$.
+Then the group $\MCG_+(S^3, V)$ is called the {\it Goeritz group} of genus $g$.
+As mentioned in the Introduction, the case of genus two was studied by Goeritz \cite{Goe33}, Scharlemann \cite{Sch04}, Akbas \cite{Akb08} and Cho \cite{Cho08}.
+We put these results together in the following theorem. \begin{theorem}[\cite{Akb08, Cho08, Goe33, Sch04}] In the case where $(S^3, V)$ is the trivial handlebody-knot of genus two, the mapping class group $\MCG_+(S^3, V)$ is finitely presented. \end{theorem}